moaaznoaman/k8s/task/README.md

 ![deployments monitoring](k8s/files/deployment-monitoring.png)
 ![deployments monitoring](k8s/files/pods-status.png)

-### 4. install my application using helm chartchart
+### 4. Install my application using helm chartchart
-#### this application consist or two main microservices main one ( employees ) other one is (version) both applications requires connect to DB backends which is MYSQL db containers
+#### this application consist of two main microservices main one ( employees ) other one is (version) both applications requires connect to DB backends which is MYSQL db containers
 #### for final overview please have a look on below section "[applications architecture](https://github.com/moaaznoaman/k8s/tree/master/task#applications-architecture)"

-#### install kubernetes helm charts
+#### Install kubernetes helm charts
 ```bash
 # here i assume different environments are build on same cluster but different name spaces
 # for development environment